admin1

 Acorn lug nut installation steps

-Before putting the wheel back, clean and check the threads and surfaces.
-The wheel should fit tightly on the hub.
-Put the lug nuts back on by hand.
-Tighten them in a star pattern.
-This helps the wheel sit flat.
-After lowering the car, use a torque wrench to tighten the lug nuts.
-Make sure they are tight enough.
-Check the tightness again after driving 25 miles.
+Before reinstalling the wheel, clean and inspect the threads and surfaces.
+The wheel should be firmly mounted on the rim.
+Tighten the nuts by hand, in a star-shaped sequence.
+This helps the wheel install smoothly.
+After lowering the vehicle, use a torque wrench to tighten the nuts.
+Ensure the nuts are tight enough.
+Check the tightness of the nuts again after driving 25 miles.

-Tip: Fortune Lug Nuts are made for easy and safe use.
-Doing these steps keeps your wheels safe and stops problems on the road.
+Tip: Fortune nuts are designed for easy and safe use.
+Following these steps will protect your wheels and prevent problems while driving.

 Acorn Lug Nut Installation Steps: